 The Very Professional and Serious biography:

 Kendall Kulper writes historical fiction with a fantasy twist for teen readers and knows more about nineteenth century whaling than she ever imagined.
 Her debut YA novel, SALT & STORM will be published by Little, Brown September 23, 2014.
 She graduated from Harvard University with a degree in history and literature in 2008 and spent several years as a journalist before deciding to write full-time.
-She grew up in the wilds of New Jersey and now lives in Boston with her husband and chronically-anxious Australian Shepherd mix, Abby.
+She grew up in the wilds of New Jersey and now lives in Cambridge, MA with her husband, daughter, and much-tweeted-about dog, Abby.

 And the longer and significantly more fun biography!: